 6. Give your dog a satisfying, durable treat.

 Puzzle toys can keep your dog's attention while you're gone since they take time and effort to get to the goodies.
-You can fill a kong chew toy with peanut butter and freeze it.
+You can fill a Kong chew toy with peanut butter and freeze it.
 Before leaving, take it out of the freezer and place it in the dog's crate.
 They will be distracted with their fun snack and won't realize you're leaving.
 Do this even if you are home to get them used to enjoying a treat in their crate.

 Your dog will eventually start to link this unique, earned treat with your departure, which is good!
-They'll be so thrilled to get this surprise that they won't be sorry to see you leave the house.
+They'll be so thrilled to get this surprise that they won't be sorry to see you leave the house.Â

 How to aid separation anxiety in dogs with CBD Oil

 A whole line of CBD products generated from hemp is available at Alive Market.
-These products are popular for humans and animals, including canines and felines.
+These products are popular with humans and animals, including canines and felines.
 Products from Alive Market may help alleviate separation anxiety, reduce inflammation, pain, and soreness, increase calm and focus for training and behavior modification, nurture the skin and coat, and support the nervous, musculoskeletal, gastrointestinal, and immune systems.
 These benefits may be significant for animals displaying signs of stress due to changes in their routines.

 Conclusion: